 Tip #4: Twist!
 Like I mentioned before, Jane’s hair changes with the seasons.
 In the winter she has loose waves, but in the summer her hair consists of loose corkscrew curls.
 I have found that when her hair is on the curlier side, lightly twisting pieces of hair while it’s wet will enhance those ringlets even more as they dry.

 Tip #5: Find your child’s curl type.
 To gain even more knowledge about your child’s hair texture and how it will react to certain things, find out their curl type.
 Jane’s curl type is mostly a 2B, with maybe becoming a 2C on super humid days.
 Isn’t it interesting to see all the different types of beautiful curls?
 I’m so jealous!

 Now for the products we are currently loving:

 1. Tangle Tamer: This brush is great for getting tangles out of wet hair.
 I use it on all my girls and myself!

 2. Just For Me Hair Milk: You can find this at Target.
 It offers a light hold to curls without making them crunchy or greasy.

 3. Bed Head Manipulator: This stuff offers amazing hold and smells so good.
 It’s a little more on the pricey side, but it does wonders.
 You only need the tiniest bit to scrunch into damp hair.
 When Jane’s hair is leaning towards loose waves in the winter, this stuff is a bit too much but it’s perfect for tighter waves.

 4. Spray Bottle: Pick up a small spray bottle at the dollar store and fill with water to revive those waves!

 4. Shea Moisture Kids Curling Cream: This stuff smells AMAZING!
-Again, this can be found in Target’s ethnic hair care section.
+Again, this can be found at Target in their natural section.
 It offers a medium amount of hold while making hair feel super soft.
 You just need a small amount, adding too much to fine hair will weigh it down.